MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md

     > [!TIP]
     > You can view all synchronization job errors by opening the synchronization job error log directly.

-## To view the synchronization job log from the table mappings
+## <a name="to-view-the-synchronization-job-log-from-the-table-mappings" />To view the synchronization job log from the table mappings

 1. Choose the :::image type="icon" source="media/ui-search/search_small.png" border="false"::: icon, enter **Integration Table Mappings**, and then choose the related link.
 2. In the **Integration Table Mappings** page, select an entry, and then choose **Integration Synch.
 Job Log**.

-## To view the synchronization error log
+## <a name="to-view-the-synchronization-error-log" />To view the synchronization error log

 - Choose the :::image type="icon" source="media/ui-search/search_small.png" border="false"::: icon, enter **Integration Synchronization Errors**, and then choose the related link.

-## See also
+## <a name="see-also" />See also

 [Synchronizing Data in Business Central and [!INCLUDE[cds_long_md](includes/cds_long_md.md)]](admin-synchronizing-business-central-and-sales.md)
 [Manually Synchronize Table Mappings](admin-manual-synchronization-of-table-mappings.md)